 Richard Herring has enjoyed phenomenal success as a writer and performer and is an innovator in the world of podcasts.
 In 2016 he will be touring his new show Happy Now?, which will also be released on DVD.
 He premièred the show as part of a season of shows at the Leicester Square Theatre which saw him revive each of his eleven consecutive stand-up shows for just one night only before debuting a brand new hour on the final night.

-Richard Herring’s Leicester Square Theatre Podcast sees him interview top comedians in front of a live audience and is then released online both as videos and podcasts for free.
+Persistently placing in the Top 10 UK Comedy Podcast chart, Richard Herring’s Leicester Square Theatre Podcast sees him interview top comedians in front of a live audience and is then released online both as videos and podcasts for free.
 Previous guests include Stephen Fry, Simon Pegg, Armando Ianucci, Russell Brand, Stephen Merchant, Steve Coogan, Tim Minchin, David Mitchell and Stewart Lee.
 The show regularly has up to 200,000 listeners per episode, won three Chortle Internet Comedy Awards and is the only non-BBC show to ever win a Sony Best Comedy Award.
 Richard’s audio podcast and sketch show As It Occurs To Me won a Chortle Award and was Sony-nominated.
 Richard Herring’s Meaning of Life was an independently produced web series performed in front of a live audience and broadcast via the internet for free.

 He writes a weekly column for the Metro newspaper and has a script in development with Channel 4.